-4.2.1 Protection Systems for BES

-Elements, with the following

-exclusions:

-4.2.1.1 -Non-protective functions that are embedded within a Protection System are excluded.

-functions intended to operate

-as a control function during switching are excluded.
+- 4.2.1 Protection Systems for BES Elements, with the following exclusions: - 4.2.1.1 Non-protective functions that are embedded within a Protection System. - 4.2.1.2 Protective functions intended to operate as a control function during switching.